 The three races restricted to the Pacific (frazari, galapagensis and pitanay) have very little or no white in the primaries.
 The isolated galapagensis has disproportionately large legs and toes.
 H. p. pitanay is the smallest race in wing measurements, while frazari is the largest, and durnfordi has the shortest legs.
 Three races, frazari, galapagensis and durnfordi are darker above and have a mottled lower breast, as opposed to a sharp division of black and white.
-H. p. frazari is the largest, has little or no white in the outer primaries, and is generally darkest above with a mottled breast.
-The latter two characteristics are believed due to hybridization with Black Oystercatcher, and where their range overlap occurs in southern California, birds with white bellies, all black underparts, or streaked breasts all occur (Jehl 1985).
+H. p.

+Photo A. American Oystercatcher in 2007 (photo: Ignacio Azócar).